Advertisement

 So, what are the powertrains like?

 We’ll start with the TFSI petrol.
-As mentioned, it’s a 2.0-litre turbo engine connected to a 48-volt hybrid system that Audi refers to as ‘MHEV Plus’.
+It’s a 2.0-litre turbo engine connected to a 48-volt hybrid system that Audi refers to as ‘MHEV Plus’.
 And it does genuinely do more than a standard mild-hybrid system, not least because Audi has plumbed in two electric motors (one starter generator, and one on the back of the gearbox) plus a 1.7kWh battery.

-It’s all very clever and yet requires no thinking from the driver whatsoever, and because the petrol engine is generally very smooth, quiet and refined at low revs, it’s pretty imperceptible when the Q5 switches between petrol and electric running.
-On one short drive through town, we saw over 36mpg.
+It’s all very clever and yet requires no thinking from you whatsoever, and because the petrol engine is generally very smooth, quiet and refined at low revs, it’s pretty imperceptible when the Q5 switches between petrol and electric running.
+On one short drive through town, we saw over 36mpg versus Audi’s claimed 40.4mpg.

-The 2.0-litre turbo diesel engine offers a noticeable amount more torque than the petrol (295lb ft vs 251lb ft), but it’s actually two tenths slower to 62mph (7.4 seconds vs 7.2 seconds) and there’s a more prominent grumble at low speeds.
-If you’re doing long distances regularly it might still be the engine to have, though, it settles at motorway speeds and sounds brawnier than the petrol too.
+The 2.0-litre turbo diesel engine offers a noticeable amount more torque than the petrol (295lb ft vs 251lb ft), but it’s actually two tenths slower to 62mph (7.4 seconds vs 7.2) and there’s a more prominent grumble at low speeds.

 Advertisement - Page continues below